-The Murray State men’s basketball team begins OVC tournament plays tonight against Eastern Kentucky University in Nashville.
+The Murray State men’s basketball team begins OVC tournament play tonight against Eastern Kentucky University in Nashville.
 This will be the first tournament the Racers play without the support of their biggest fan, who’s leaving behind quite the legacy.

 It’s the last home game of the season.
 The Suiter family sits right behind the Racers’ bench where all the seats are full, except for one.
 A navy cover sits on the empty front corner seat where Gearl Suiter sat, with Boss embroidered in gold.
 Gearl’s family surrounds the seat that bears his nickname, shouting instructions to the players by name and jumping out of their seats each time a ball sinks in the right basket.